Protection of Life During Pregnancy Act 2013: Seanad stages

 Six days were set aside for the bill's passage through the Seanad.
 It was introduced on Monday 15 July 2013 and passed its second stage the next day by 41 votes to 15.
 The No voters were: 10 of the 14 Fianna Fáil senators; independents Feargal Quinn and Rónán Mullen; Taoiseach's nominee Mary Ann O'Brien; and Fidelma Healy Eames and Paul Bradford, who lost the Fine Gael whip.
 Jim Walsh quoted an anti-abortion pamphlet's description of dilation and evacuation, which the bill's supporters criticised as inappropriate.
 Fianna Fáil's Brian Ó Domhnaill claimed that allowing abortions in the case of foetal anomalies would deprive Ireland of future Special Olympics athletes.
-He also remarked that Down Syndrome babies could be "left to die on sterilised trays".
+He also remarked that babies with Down's syndrome could be "left to die on sterilised trays".
 The bill passed its final stage unamended on 23 July 2013, by 39 votes to 14.
 If the Seanad had rejected or amended the bill, the Dáil would have had to be recalled from its summer recess to consider the Seanad's changes.